gchq/stroom-docs/content/en/docs/install-guide/upgrades/v6-to-v7.md

 ---

 {{% page-warning %}}
-Before comencing an upgrade to v7 you should upgrade Stroom to the latest minor and patch version of v6.
+Before commencing an upgrade to v7 you should upgrade Stroom to the latest minor and patch version of v6.
 {{% /page-warning %}}

 ## Differences between v6 and v7